 Edward Abeyta, Ph.D.

-University of California, San Diego, Extension
+The University of California, San Diego, Extension

-Edward L. Abeyta, Ph.D. is Director Pre Collegiate and Career Preparation Programs & Assistant Dean for Community Engagement at UC San Diego (UCSD) Extension.
+Edward L. Abeyta, Ph.D. is Director Pre Collegiate and Career Preparation Programs & Associate Dean for Community Engagement at UC San Diego (UCSD) Extension.
 Prior to joining UCSD Extension in 1995, Edward began his service at UCSD as a counselor for the Early Academic Outreach Program serving underrepresented students in San Diego high schools and later assumed the role of Registrar and Director of Academic Services at UC San Diego Extension.
 In 2010 he established the UCSD Extension K-16 Programs & Outreach division where he currently serves at the Director.

-Dr. Abeyta has a B.A. from the University of New Mexico, a M.A. from the University of San Diego and his Ph.D. in Post Secondary Adult Education from Capella University.
+Dr. Abeyta has a B.A. from the University of New Mexico, M.A. from the University of San Diego and his Ph.D. in Post Secondary Adult Education from Capella University.
 Edward has been recognized from UCSD and the UC Office of the President for his involvement in staff diversity and development initiatives.
-In 2008 Edward was selected to a two year term as the Staff Advisor to The Regents where has served on the UC Diversity Commission, Post-retirement Task Force, and The Regents UC Commission on the Future.
+In 2008 Edward was selected to a two-year term as the Staff Advisor to The Regents where has served on the UC Diversity Commission, Post-retirement Task Force, and The Regents UC Commission on the Future.

-He is an active member in the San Diego community as a member of LEAD San Diego and board of the San Diego Youth Symphony, San Diego Youth Council, and Herb Klein Leadership Roundtable.
+He is an active member of the San Diego community as a member of LEAD San Diego and board of the San Diego Youth Symphony, San Diego Youth Council, and Herb Klein Leadership Roundtable.
 Edward is also a founding board member of the San Diego Urban Discovery Charter School and is deeply involved in programs servicing foster youth, veterans, and other youth development programs.

 Dr. Debi Kilb